flumpsi/flumpsi/README.md

 # hello
 ## stuff im working on
-- currently not working on anything
+- currently not working on anything big, might do something monkey ball related